solo-io/gloo/docs/content/operations/updating_license/_index.md

 ---
 title: Updating Enterprise Licenses
-description: How do I replace an expired license for Gloo Edge Enterprise?
+description: How do I replace an expired license for Gloo Gateway Enterprise?
 weight: 50
 ---

 {{< readfile file="static/content/license-key" markdown="true">}} This guide provides instructions for how to update the enterprise license.

 The license key is stored as a Kubernetes secret in the cluster.
 When the key expires, the pods that mount the secret might crash.
-To update the license key, patch the secret and restart the Gloo Edge deployments.
+To update the license key, patch the secret and restart the Gloo Gateway deployments.
 During the upgrade, the data plane continues to run, but you might not be able to modify the configurations for Gloo custom resources through the management plane.

 {{% notice tip %}}
-When you first install Gloo Edge in your cluster, confirm the license key expiration date with your Account Representative, such as in **30 days**.
-Then, set a reminder for before the license key expires, and complete these steps, such as on Day 30, so that your Gloo Edge pods do not crash.
+When you first install Gloo Gateway in your cluster, confirm the license key expiration date with your Account Representative, such as in **30 days**.
+Then, set a reminder for before the license key expires, and complete these steps, such as on Day 30, so that your Gloo Gateway pods do not crash.
 {{% /notice %}}

 ## Confirm that your license expired

-Whether you're a prospective user using a trial license or a full Gloo Edge subscriber, this license can expire.
-When it does, you may see warnings on your Gloo Edge deployments that are new to you.
+Whether you're a prospective user using a trial license or a full Gloo Gateway subscriber, this license can expire.
+When it does, you may see warnings on your Gloo Gateway deployments that are new to you.

 For example, when your license expires, you may see the following logs on the `observability` deployment: